h294liu/h294liu.github.io/join.md

 <h3>Available Positions & Opportunities</h3>
 <hr>
 <h4>Graduate Students</h4>
 Currently, there are no positions open for graduate students.
+However, we encourage students exploring financial support opportunities from:
-However, we encourage students exploring financial support opportunities <a href="https://www.ualberta.ca/graduate-studies/awards-and-funding/index.html">here</a>, including:
+- <a href="https://www.nserc-crsng.gc.ca/Students-Etudiants/index_eng.asp">Natural Sciences and Engineering Research Council of Canada (NSERC)</a>
-- Government of Canada, Government of Alberta, and donors
+- <a href="https://www.ualberta.ca/graduate-studies/awards-and-funding/scholarships/index.html">University scholarships and fellowships</a>
-- International Student Funding
+- <a href="https://www.ualberta.ca/graduate-studies/awards-and-funding/international-student-funding.html">International student funding</a>
-- Postdoctoral Fellow Funding
+- <a href="https://www.ualberta.ca/graduate-studies/awards-and-funding/postdoctoral-fellow-funding/index.html">Postdoctoral fellow funding</a>

-<b>Note:</b> Selection for interviews will be communicated directly.
-Ensure eligibility for our graduate programs <a href="https://www.ualberta.ca/engineering/civil-environmental-engineering/graduate-programs/how-to-apply/admission-requirements.html">here</a>.
+Our graduate program admission requirements are <a href="https://www.ualberta.ca/engineering/civil-environmental-engineering/graduate-programs/how-to-apply/admission-requirements.html">here</a>.
+We thank all applicants for their interest; however, only candidates selected for interviews will be contacted. ​

 <hr>
 <h4>Sponsored Students and Professors</h4>